-Many countries are incentivizing older workers to delay retirement, but relatively little is known about the spillover effects of these delays on firms’ labor demand and coworkers’ careers.
-We study a Dutch retirement reform that nearly tripled the employment rate at targeted ages, causing retirement delays of up to 13 months.
-Using population-level linked employer-employee data, we show that affected firms respond by delaying hiring of replacement workers and hiring fewer workers overall.
-Coworkers’ earnings also fall, reflecting the lower growth of their work hours, wages, and the overall incidence of promotions.
-Combined, the within-firm hiring and coworker spillovers are large and accumulate over time, offsetting more than half of the additional hours supplied by older workers.
-These spillovers exacerbate earnings disparities within firms, redistributing earnings from low to high earners, young to old workers, and women to men.
+Government policies are encouraging older workers to delay retirement, which may curb younger workers’ career advancement.
+We study a Dutch reform that raised the retirement age by 13 months and nearly tripled employment at targeted ages.
+Using monthly linked employer-employee data, we show that affected firms delay and decrease replacement hiring, and coworkers’ earnings fall via reductions in hours worked, wages, and promotions.
+The hiring and coworker spillovers offset most of the additional hours worked by older workers.
+These spillovers exacerbate within-firm earnings disparities, redistributing earnings from low to high earners, young to old workers, and women to men.